Mudpuppy12/doozer/README.md

 * Query on task completion/status on task ID
 * Simple Authentication and issuing a JWT.
 * Workers to execute tasks and return results (Add and Multiply)
+* Server and workers use a broker back end for queueing (Part of machinery library)